Metropolis-nexus/Proxmox-Setup/README.md

 ## Initial filesystem config

 - Boot into the installation media.
-Select the 1 single drive and set the filesystem as ZFS.
+Select the 2 drives and use ZFS RAID 1.
   - ashift=12
   - compress=zstd
   - checksum=sha256